zhengyang-wang/3D-Unet--Tensorflow/README.md

-# 3D Unet for Isointense Infant Brain Image Segmentation
+# Non-local U-Nets for Biomedical Image Segmentation

+This repository provides the experimental code for our paper "Non-local U-Nets for Biomedical Image Segmentation" accepted by AAAI-20.

 This repository includes an (re-)implementation, using updated Tensorflow APIs, of [3D Unet](https://github.com/zhengyang-wang/Unet_3D) for isointense infant brain image segmentation.
 Besides, we implement our proposed global aggregation blocks, which modify self-attention layers for 3D Unet.
 The user can optionally insert the blocks to the standard 3D Unet.